pdclark/menu-social-icons/readme.txt

 == Frequently Asked Questions ==

+= Can you add X icon? =

+Menu Social Icons is dependent on the [FontAwesome icon library](http://fortawesome.github.io/Font-Awesome).
+If an icon exists in FontAwesome, you can add a filter for it using the `storm_social_icons_networks` example shown in the plugin description.

+If an icon does not exist in FontAwesome, you can request see FontAwesome's instructions for [requesting new icons](http://fortawesome.github.io/Font-Awesome/community/#requesting-new-icons).

 = Does this plugin install all of FontAwesome? =

 Yes.
 The plugin installs the complete FontAwesome package.
 You can use any of the icons in your HTML.